 The material culture of Wimborne Community Theatre will be stored at Dorset History Centre, Dorchester

-We are continuing to develop the Archive sections, found under Past Productions, adding information, labeling photographs, videos and other items; if you find something missing, please come back and look again another time.
+We are continuing to develop the Archive sections, found on the main menu under Productions Archive, adding information, labelling photographs, videos and other items; if you find something missing, please come back and look again another time.

 If you were involved in a previous production, we’d love to hear from you.
 Particularly, we’d like to know: